Learning JsonCpp: a C++ JSON parser tutorial

 Update (29 July 2013): I tagged v1.0.0 of the code on github.
 It loads and saves a JSON file properly.
 I ran into a weird issue with iterators but I think that’s my own fault for not completely understanding how to reference/dereference them.
-In any case, I think this is a good enough experiment to work with and start using JsonCpp in DeskNewsBlur.

 I’m using WxWidgets for the desktop client and wanted to focus on one thing at a time.
 The other issue I’m having is that JsonCpp doesn’t seem to be packaged up for distribution on Ubuntu or other distros.
 I think I’m going to end up statically linking in JsonCpp and WxWidgets…Click here to check out a good book on using wxWidgets for cross-platform GUI programming.